maja-98/ECOM-frontend/README.md

 - [x] Add a filter in Orders page to filter by Status for Admins
 - [x] Create Authentication and Permissions and Implement
 - [x] Mobile and Tablet resposive Site
-- [] Add Ad to Cart functionality and pop up in Single Item Page
+- [x] Add 'Add to Cart' functionality and pop up in Single Item Page
+- [] Add production like items and manual test the app with all possible scenarios
-- [] Responsie app testing
+- [] Responsive app testing
 - [] UI enhancement
 - [] Optimize the whole app performance